Assiniboine Park & Zoo Programs

 Each hour-long workshop is broken up into short segments that have the children using all their senses to explore the topic of the day.
 Our enthusiastic instructors arrive equipped with all the necessary materials to guide your children through an energy packed workshop.
 We would be thrilled to come out to your centre to facilitate any of our workshops.

 Tot outreach themes to choose from:

 No bus to book!
-Our experienced educators bring the program to you.
+Our experienced educators bring some of Assiniboine Park’s most popular programs to you.
 Maximum number of participants per program is 25 students.
 School programs are 60 minutes in length.
-These programs are also great for Guide and Scout groups
+These programs are also great for Guide and Scout groups.

 North American Animal Stories